fa-ni/npp-RL/README.md

    3. Run the command 'poetry install'
 2. Requirements.txt
    1. Run the command 'pip install -r requirements.txt'

+#### Start RL Training of Agents
+The main method is used to start the training of rl agents.
+You can just configure which environment, which wrappers and which algorithms to use.
+Everything else is like saving the best model of a training run, saving tensorboard logs etc. is done automatically.

+#### Use and evaluate a RL Agent
+There are two option to use a RL agent.
+1. You can use the eval.py script to get the basic information from your agent like return, observations within the run etc..
+2. You can use the eval_frontend.py script if you also have the suitable jar file here to let your agent execute the action over the frontend, so that you can actually see what is happening.
+However, this is not possible with all agents.
+Currently, only agents which use the action_wrapper_option3 are supported.
+#### Evaluation and detailed analysis of lots of models / already trained agents
+You can use the jupyter notebooks provided on the top folder level.
+Maybe you need to adjust paths to point to the right models.
+The phase2 jupyter notebook contains general analytics about all trained models.
+The phase3 is used to get a detailed analysis of some chosen models.

+### Information about the implementation of the environments and wrappers

-### Scenarios
+#### Scenarios
+The are three different scenarios implemented.
+1. Uses box action space which means only continues action are allowed.
+2. Uses a binary action space which means all actions are transformed to binary decissions.
+3. Uses a multidiscrete action space which means that there are multiple discrete option per action dimension which the agent can use at each timestep.

+Each environment has a default of 250 timesteps per episode.
+This can be overwritten by passing a parameter to the specific environments.

+Each environment starts the simulation at ground zero.
+This can be overwritten by passing a parameter to the specific environments.

-### Wrapper
+#### Wrapper

 The wrapper classes help to reduce code duplication.
 The wrappers can be used in a flexible way in the current scenario.
-Either no wrapper, one ObservationWrapper, one ActionWrapper or a combination of ActionWrapper and ObservationWrapper can be used.
+No wrapper can be used a single one or multiple different ones together.
 There is also no need to adjust anything else.
-With the helper methode make_wrapper, wrapper can be chained and overhanded to the
-'make_vec_env' function from gym.
+With the helper methode make_wrapper, wrapper can be chained and overhanded to the 'make_vec_env' function from gym.

-#### ActionWrappers
+##### ActionWrappers

 The ActionWrappers only modify the number of action parameters/dimensions.
 ActionSpaceOption2Wrapper is used to be able to have 3 dimensions in the action space.
 ActionSpaceOption3Wrapper is used to be able to have 5 dimensions in the action space.
 By default, they already can handle all three different scenarios which are included in this package ( continuous,multibinary,multidiscrete).
 The different action spaces sizes are handled with if statements in all 3 scenarios directly.
-Which exact parameters are behind these functions can be seen in the description of each class.

-#### ObservationWrappers
+##### ObservationWrappers

 The ObservationWrappers modify the number of dimensions/parameters for the observation space.
 As the observation space is also used in the "reset" and "step" function of the gym environments these functions are also programmed.
 These functions (can) get the output of the original functions from the scenarios.
 ObservationOption2Wrapper has 3 dimensions.
 ObservationOption3Wrapper has 6 dimensions.
 ObservationOption4Wrapper has 5 dimensions.
 ObservationOption5Wrapper has 10
 dimensions.
-Which exact parameters are behind these functions can be seen in the description of each class.

-### Evaluation

-To evaluate the performance the eval.py script is used.
-It computes the mean_reward over multiple test episodes.

-### Frontend

-### Training

-### Logging and model saving
+##### NPPAutomationWrapper
+If this wrapper is used another part in the backend logic of the npp simulation is used.
+This changes the behaviour of the simulation.

+##### RewardWrapper
+The reward wrappers are being used to choose different reward functions to train and evaluate the agent with.

+##### More Wrappers

+There are more wrappers which are being used for some experiments of the trained agents.
+However, they could also be used during the training.
+These noise wrappers are adding different types of noise to the observations and the backend logic.

 ##WHY - Explanations of using different stuff
 *Black*: To make a project consistent and easy to read a formatter like black is really helpful.